Why and how I successfully cut ALCOHOL out.

 I stopped drinking alcohol in January 2020 and took a TWO-year hiatus!
 I LOVED IT.

 I’ve been alive for 28 years and I've been drinking alcohol since I was 18.
-In the last ten years, the longest time I hadn't drunk for was maybe six weeks and that was during a gym transformation.
+In the last ten years, the longest time I hadn't drunk for was maybe six weeks and that was during a gym challenge.
 Other than that, I had a drink most weekends.

 There are a few reasons I've found myself going sober.

 There were many tools and changes I implemented.
 Ditching alcohol was one of them.
 I went completely cold turkey.
-I set a date and I said, thats the date I stop.
+I set a date and I said, that's the date I stop.

-- keep my mind healthy.
+- give my mind the best chance at feeling healthy.
 The more I looked at my relationship with alcohol, the more I realised it was unreliable and unhealthy (and EXPENSIVE!)

-- challenge habits and societal norms.
+- challenge my habits and societal norms.

 So how did I manage to stop?
 What did I do?

 Being obsessed with psychology I knew how drinking is a habit because of the emotions we feel when we drink.
-So I broke down what a habit is, what was triggering me to drink, what was the cue and what can I therefore do about it.
+So I broke down what a habit is, what was triggering me to drink, what was the cue, and what can I, therefore, do about it.

 I embraced it and really believed in myself.
 I knew I could do it and I knew I could have fun along the way too.
 I looked for ways to make it happen!

 I created a community for myself.
-Im aware of how important your environment is in influencing your behaviour and your social connections with others.
+I'm aware of how important your environment is in influencing your behaviour and your social connections with others.
 I reached out to a few people who weren't drinking too and I filled my feed on social media with people on similar journeys.
 I found this really encouraging and supportive.